-10.2.2.1 Recommended ISO5452 Application Circuit
+10.2.2.1 Recommended ISO5852S Application Circuit

-The ISO5452 has both, inverting and non-inverting gate control inputs, an active low reset input, and an open-drain fault output suitable for wired-OR applications.
-The recommended application circuit in Figure 10-2 shows a typical gate driver implementation with unipolar output supply and Figure 10-3 shows a typical gate driver implementation with bipolar output supply using the ISO5452 device.
+The ISO5852S device has both, inverting and noninverting gate-control inputs, an active-low reset input, and an open-drain fault output suitable for wired-OR applications.
+The recommended application circuit in Figure 10-2 shows a typical gate-driver implementation with unipolar output supply.
+Figure 10-3 shows a typical gate-driver implementation with bipolar output supply using the ISO5852S device.

-A 0.1- $\mu$ F bypass capacitor, recommended at input supply pin $V{CC1}$ and 1- $\mu$ F bypass capacitor, recommended at output supply pin $V{CC2}$ , provide the large transient currents necessary during a switching transition to ensure reliable operation.
+A $0.1-\mu F$ bypass capacitor, recommended at the input supply pin $V{CC1}$ , and $1-\mu F$ bypass capacitor, recommended at the $V{CC2}$ output supply pin, provide the large transient currents required during a switching transition to ensure reliable operation.
 The 220-pF blanking capacitor disables DESAT detection during the off-to-on transition of the power device.
-The DESAT diode ( $D{DST}$ ) and the 1-k $\Omega$ series resistor are external protection components.
-The $R_G$ gate resistor limits the gate charge current and indirectly controls the IGBT collector voltage rise and fall times.
-The open-drain $\overline{FLT}$ output and RDY output has a passive 10-k $\Omega$ pullup resistor.
-In this application, the IGBT gate driver is disabled when a fault is detected and will not resume switching until the microcontroller applies a reset signal.
+The DESAT diode ( $D{DST}$ ) and the 1-k $\Omega$ series resistor on the DESAT pin are external protection components.
+The $R_G$ gate resistor limits the gate-charge current and indirectly controls the rise and fall times of the IGBT collector voltage.
+The open-drain $\overline{FLT}$ output and RDY output have a passive 10-k $\Omega$ pullup resistor.
+In this application, the IGBT gate driver is disabled when a fault is detected and does not resume switching until the microcontroller applies a reset signal.